Grenada dove: Threats

-The primary threat to the Grenada dove is considered to be habitat fragmentation (Birdlife International 2000).
+The primary threat to the Grenada dove is considered to be habitat fragmentation.
 As early as 1947, Bond indicated that one of the primary causes of rarity and extinction for avifauna in the West Indies was habitat destruction by human activities.
 Jackson and Associates noted many factors that could affect Grenada dove populations, including land development, livestock grazing, and harvesting of firewood, the underlying cause being lack of land development regulation.
 Active charcoal pits were discovered adjacent to the Grenada dove visitor centre and charcoal damage was noted in all areas of known Grenada dove habitat during 2005 surveys.

 In addition to habitat destruction, predation may affect Grenada dove populations.
 There may have been two separate introductions of exotic species on Grenada.
 Of these, the common opossum, Didelphis marsupialis, which was originally introduced to Grenada by Amerindians, is a potential predator of all life stages of the Grenada dove, and other manicou species (Marmosa spp.) are potential nest predators.
 Exotic mammals introduced with European colonisation include Rattus species, Indian mongooses (Hepestes aropunctatus), Mona monkeys (Cercopithicus mona) and feral cats (Felis silvestris).

 Rats were the most abundant predator documented during the Grenada Dry Forest Biodiversity Conservation Project.
 This same project only documented one feral cat in the Mt.
 Hartman Watershed.

 Hunting may have affected the population in the past, and the Grenada dove has previously been regulated as a game bird.
 Currently, hunting is not considered a major threat.